bellingcat/octosuite/README.md

 - [x] Searches commits
 - [x] Automatically logs network activity (.logs folder)
 - [x] User can view, read and delete logs
+- [x] All the above can be used with command-line arguments (PyPI Package only)
 - [x] ...And more

 ## Note